johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ##### Using the Custom Transporter

 Let's briefly review how our `nestMicroservice` app works.
-It's only real job is to take in a `'/get-customers'` message and return a list of customers.
+Its only real job is to take in a `'/get-customers'` message and return a list of customers.
 The action is in the `nestMicroservices/src/app.controller.ts` file:

 ```typescript
 @Controller()